unioslo/tre-operators-docs/docs/appendices/glossary.md

 **Secure Processing Environment (SPE)**
 Controlled environment meeting security/interoperability requirements, granting access only to authorised users and logging activity.

-**Significant finding**
-EHDS doesn’t define; recital describes health-related results identified by users during secondary use that may matter to an individual; classification/communication governed nationally.

 **Trusted health data holder**
 Designated holder eligible for simplified permit procedures and able to supply data via an SPE they manage.

 **Trusted third party (TTP)**
 Independent pseudonymisation entity computing pseudonyms from identifiers; holds no other data.

-**Request for Payment**
-Request to the data user for payment of actual costs for work done during a period, referencing the related invoice components.